Water Equity Network

 Why join the Water Equity Network?

-- Orientation and “Jumpstart” Resources.
-The US Water Alliance staff provides support and facilitation to Network members so that they can assess challenges, identify opportunities, and develop priorities and goals to advance water equity in their cities.
+- Water Equity Challenges and Opportunities Analysis.
+The US Water Alliance staff then provide support and facilitation to Network members so that they can assess challenges, identify opportunities, and develop priorities and goals to advance water equity in their cities.

 - Office Hours.
 US Water Alliance staff, as well as guest facilitators from Network cities, provide consultation and real-world problem solving on specific water equity challenges through monthly Office Hours.

-- Knowledge Building and Training.
-The Network offers institutes, boot camps, and forums focused on a range of water equity topics, including racial equity training.
+- Ongoing Knowledge Building.
+The Network offers institutes, boot camps, and forums focused on a range of water equity topics, including racial equity training, authentic community engagement, and affordability.

 - Network Events.
 The Network will hold a network-wide event alongside the US Water Alliance’s One Water Summit and will host regional meet-ups at other national and regional conferences.